How to Cut Your Home and Auto Insurance Bills This Year

 If you work remotely and aren’t commuting every day, you could set up a mileage-based auto insurance policy.
 Your premium depends on how many miles you drive each month, so people who spend little time on the road can save.

-Pay for minor repairs out of pocket.
 Auto insurance companies increase your rates for every claim you make.
 You may come out ahead in the long run by paying for small repairs out of pocket.
+A good rule of thumb to go by: If the cost of the repair is likely to be at or below your deductible, don't bother with a claim because you wouldn't get much, if any, payout anyway.

-Drop rental coverage if you have a backup.
 If you have more than one vehicle available, consider dropping your auto policy’s rental coverage, which provides you with a car to drive if yours is in the shop for a lengthy repair.
 Instead, drive the backup vehicle.

-Increase your deductible.
 The deductible is what you pay out of pocket before insurance kicks in.
 Raising your deductible lowers your monthly premium.
 Make sure to keep enough money in savings to cover your deductible in case of an accident.

-Bundle multiple policies with one insurer.
-Insurers offer discounts if you buy multiple types of insurance from them.
+Insurers often offer discounts if you buy multiple types of insurance from them.
 For example, if you purchase auto, home, boat and/or life policies from one insurer, you could qualify for a discount on all the premiums.
-If you want umbrella insurance, you usually get a lower premium by buying it from the same company that handles your auto insurance, says Schlitt.

 Why homeowners insurance is getting more expensive

-Disasters nationwide.
 Homeowners insurance premiums are rising primarily for one reason: The country is being hit with increasingly intense natural disasters, such as hurricanes, blizzards and wildfires, and dealing with the aftermath is getting more expensive.

 Rising costs from inflation, labor shortages and supply-chain issues mean home repairs have become more expensive.
-If you rent your home and buy renters insurance, you’re likely seeing an increase in premiums, too.
+If you rent your home and buy renters' insurance, you’re likely seeing an increase in premiums, too.

 California’s Department of Insurance restricted insurers from raising premiums to compensate for higher costs.
 In response, insurers pulled out of areas vulnerable to wildfires.
 California has since started allowing future rate increases, which could encourage insurers to return.